Ishita-3992/Text-Classification-on-Pre-Trained-Models-using-Topsis/README.md

 The ideal best and worst values for each metric were determined based on the normalized data.

 TOPSIS Score Calculation:
 The Euclidean distance from both the ideal best and worst values was calculated.
-T

 ##  Ranking